Falah-Jabar-Rahim/Fully-Automatic-Content-Aware-Tiling-Pipeline-for-WSIs/README.md

 # Datasets:

 - Contact the corresponding author to access the datasets described in the paper
-- The datasets will be available soon for research purposes only
+- The datasets (only tiles and segmentation masks) are available for research purposes only

 # Pretrained Weights: